joao-almeida11/managment-app/src/loaders/loaders.md

-dependencies to load on app
+dependencies and middleware to load on app